Viblast/ios-player-sdk/README.md

                         change:(NSDictionary *)change
                        context:(void *)context {
   if (context = PlayerStatusObserveCtx) {
-    // NOTE: The player will dispatch KVOs about it's status on the main queue.
+    // NOTE: The player will dispatch KVOs about its status on the main queue.
     VBPlayerStatus status = (VBPlayerStatus)[change[NSKeyValueChangeNewKey] integerValue];
     switch (status) {
       case VBPlayerStatusUnknown: {